crowding/ansible-role-audio/index.md

 #### running multiple instances using a template service.

-Turns out systemd has a way to handle multiple instances, by defining a [template service][].
+Turns out systemd has a way to handle multiple instances of a daemon, by defining a [template service][].

 [template service]: https://www.stevenrombauts.be/2019/01/run-multiple-instances-of-the-same-systemd-unit/